alburezg/alburezg.github.io/_posts/2018-06-01-Gender-in-References.md

 # Instructions for use

   - Copy and paste your bibliography in the text box, click the button, and allow some time for the tool to retrieve the information (up to a couple of minutes for long bibliographies).
-  - **The tool only works with peer-reviewed and indexed papers**.
+  - **The tool only works with peer-reviewed papers in indexed journals**.
 Don't include books, reports, or theses.
-  - Each reference must be in a separate line (i.e. separated by a line break) - you may have to reformat referencecs pasted from pdfs.
+  - Each reference must be in a separate line (i.e. separated by a line break) - you may have to reformat references pasted from pdf files.
   - If the tool doesn't load or can't be reached (e.g. Error 504), please refresh after five minutes.
   - The tool will look up each citation in a database and output the most likely match.
 Most matches are correct, but some noise if to be expected for older or lesser-known articles.
   - The gender of the authors is determined using U.S. Social Security Administration baby name data ([gender](https://www.r-project.org/nosvn/pandoc/gender.html) package in R).
 Unrecognised names are ignored.